tritchie4/databricks-engineer-cert-notes/README.md

 	.table("author_counts"))
 	.awaitTermination()
 ```
-- We use the `availableNow=True` trigger to take all records and insert them in one batch, and will stop on its own after execution
+- We use the `availableNow=True` trigger to take all records and insert them micro batches, and will stop on its own after execution
 - Reminder that outputMode "complete" will overwrite the entire target table
 - `awaitTermination` blocks the thread to run sync until this has finished